csirmaz/submodular-functions-6/README.md

 E. P. Csirmaz and L. Csirmaz:
 Attempting the impossible: enumerating extremal submodular functions for n=6.

+The preprint is available on arXiv at https://arxiv.org/abs/2410.15502 .

 ## Build

 To build the necessary binaries, ensure `gcc` is installed, and run `build.sh`.